axonivy/docker-samples/ivy-sso-openidc-apache-keycloak/README.md

-# ivy-sso-saml-apache-keycloak
+# ivy-sso-openidc-apache-keycloak

-This repository shows you how to setup SAML 2.0 including all needed components:
+This repository shows you how to setup Open ID Connect including all needed components:
 - Axon.ivy Server acting as application server
-- Apache httpd acting as web application firewall and authentication endpoint
+- Apache httpd with mod_auth_openidc acting as web application firewall and authentication endpoint
-- Keycloak acting as SAML 2.0 ID Provider
+- Keycloak acting as ID Provider

 ![Infrastructure Overview](infrastructure.png)